Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 WAC 182-538-060 Managed care choice and assignment.

-- Except as provided in subsection (2) of this section, the medicaid agency requires a client to enroll in managed care when that client:
+- The medicaid agency requires a client to enroll in integrated managed care (IMC) when that client:

 - Is eligible for one of the Washington apple health programs for which enrollment is mandatory;